 The Thistle’s first clubhouse was above the house called Georgeville standing next to the 19th Hole public house.
 The house previously had the showroom and workrooms of the Forrester, the golf professional, on the ground floor and the club room above was shared at that time with the Earlsferry and Elie Golf Club.
 Just after the first World War the Club took possession of a hut which had been located at St Ford Farm and this was erected in the corner near the 18th tee from where, at that time all Thistle competitions started.
 The present permanent clubhouse at Melon Park, was built in 1933.

+The course at Elie is very well managed by the owners, the Golf House Club supported by their green staff, several of whom are Associate members of the Thistle.
+It also benefits from local climatic conditions which help ensure it is playable 12 months of the year, other than in exceptional circumstances.
+Play is on full greens all year and it can considered to be one of the best winter courses in Scotland.
 Such is the quality of the course it was in days gone by a qualifying course for the Open Championship and has hosted a number of notable tournaments including the Seniors Championship, the Scottish Professionals Championship and the Scottish Ladies Championship.
 In the most recent ranking of the top 100 Scottish Golf Courses by Golf World Elie was ranked 32nd.
 It is descibed as --- "having that indescribable X factor that leaves you totally enamoured and spellbound".

 Around the period from 1875 to 1890 Elie and Earlsferry was the home to some of the best golfers in the world at that time.
 The famous golfers who resided in Elie and Earlsferry and the immediate neighbourhood were all artisans with trades and consequently became members of the artisan club, Earlsferry Thistle Golf Club in the early stages of their careers, prior to many of them turning professional.
 The roll call included Douglas Rolland, the Simpson Brothers (Alex, David, Charles, Jack, Archie and Bob, some who are now better associated with Carnoustie) and the most famous golfer of them all, James Braid.
 The oldest competitive medal which is still played for at the Club is the Burgh Medal.
 It shows the second winner to be David Simpson in 1876, the first year after the Club was formed.
 He won it again in 1885.
 His brother Archie won it in 1881 and Douglas Rolland won it in 1877, 1878, 1882, 1883 and 1884, the last year being the same year he was second at the Open Championship played at Prestwick.
 James Braid won the Burgh medal in 1888.